PhantomBot/custom-modules/waifuGames/README.md

 ##**Seducing Waifus**
 Type **!seduce** and it will seduce one random Waifu from the list.
 You have a chance of a waifu getting away and dropping candy.
-If have a small chance to encounter and catch a rare waifu.
+You have a small chance to encounter and catch a rare waifu.
 Rare waifus come with higher stats than common ones.
 ___
 ##**Waifu Lookup**
 You can type **!waifu (name or id)** to look up information about that waifu.